scorninpc/php8-gtk4-tests/README.md

 - [ ] def need to tell if function is deprecated from X version

 ### Parse def file
+- [x] Read and organize the vector of objects
-- [ ] Read and organize the vector
+- [ ] Read and organize the vector of enums
 - [ ] Create a cache file
 - [ ] Create a way to read new def file and update the cache, to do version upgrade